 He was 87 and according to media reports suffered from pancreatic cancer.
-He had retired from the company for the second time in 2015 but had remained chairman.
+He had retired from the company, but remained chairman.

 Delaware played a key role in the expansion of Boscov’s from its home base in Reading, PA.
 The company operates stores in Concord Mall, Dover and the Christiana Mall area.

 In his latter years, Boscov’s became well known for keeping the company under family ownership and not ending up in the hands of a private equity or liquidation company.

 After retiring from the company, his successor and family member decided to add several stores and take on a heavy debt load at the onset of the financial crisis of 2008 and 2009.